Balding Beards is reader-supported. When you buy through external links, we may earn an affiliate commission. Learn more.

 - Washing your beard will get rid of the dead flakes of skin that often form underneath the beard’s surface and form beardruff.

-- You’ll help to prevent beard itch and other irritations that – at their worst – can make you question your decision for growing a beard in the first place.
-(It’s OK to question it, but never give up on it).
+- You’ll help to prevent beard itch and other irritations that – at their worst – can make you question your decision of growing a beard in the first place (It’s OK to question it, but never give up on it).

 The answer: No.